113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 ```
 {: codeblock}

-Log in with a one time passcode, and set a target account, org, and space:
+Log in with federated ID, and set a target account and Cloud Foundry org and space:
 ```
 ibmcloud login --sso -c MyAccountID -o MyOrg -s MySpace
 ```
 {: codeblock}

-Set your Cloud Found org and space.
+Set your Cloud Foundry org and space.
 You can run the following command to interactively identify the org and space:
 ```
 ibmcloud target --cf
 ```